 How to Book

-If you intend to fly with a Service Dog you must make your booking through our Guest Contact Centre (Internet discount fare will be honoured).
+If you intend to fly with a Service Dog you must make your booking through our website or by contacting our Guest Contact Centre (Internet fare will be honoured).

 Service Dogs are carried free of charge on Virgin Australia* flights.